BrianLesko/IMU-visualization/readme.md

 ## Usage

+The .ino files are for the Arduino [BLE Sense 2](https://docs.arduino.cc/hardware/nano-33-ble-sense-rev2/) or the [Nicla Sense ME](https://docs.arduino.cc/hardware/nicla-sense-me/) Arduino boards.

+Get either board, upload the .ino file using the arduino IDE, and make sure the serial monitor is closed.

-Run the following commands in your terminal:
+Then, run the following commands in your terminal:
 ```
 python3 -m venv my_env
 source my_env/bin/activate # or on windows: source my_env\Scripts\activate